PERKS: a Locality-Optimized Execution Model for Iterative Memory-bound GPU Applications: PERKS: Persistent Kernels to Improve Locality

 \subsection{Assumptions and Limitations}

 The techniques discussed in this paper are based on the following assumptions about the applications.

-\textbf{Target Applications:} Compute-bound iterative kernels could benefit from becoming PERKS, if the kernel generates memory traffic in-between iterations that CUDA runtime can not effectively overlap with computation.
-In this paper, however, we limit our experiments to target GPU iterative kernels that are bounded by memory bandwidth. \revision{ } While execution in a PERKS fashion makes no assumptions on the underlying implementation, optimal PERKS performance can sometimes require minor adaptations to the kernel.
-The changes, for instance, can be as simple as changing the thread block and grid sizes to reduce over-subscription, or more elaborate as in adopting a specific SpMV method in the case of the conjugate gradient (more details in Section~\ref{sec:impCg}). \revision{We do not consider the case when the solver would vary the size of the output at each time step.}
+\textbf{Target Applications:} In this paper, we target iterative kernels that are bounded by memory bandwidth.
+Although execution in a PERKS fashion makes no assumptions on the underlying implementation, optimal PERKS performance can sometimes require minor adaptations to the kernel.
+The changes, for instance, can be as simple as changing the thread block and grid sizes to reduce over-subscription, or more elaborate as favoring a specific SpMV method from the space of SpMV methods in the case of the conjugate gradient (more details in Section~\ref{sec:impCg}).
+Finally, despite not reporting results for compute-bound iterative kernels, it is important to note that compute-bound iterative kernels could potentially also benefit from becoming PERKS, if the kernel generates memory traffic in-between iterations that CUDA runtime can not effectively overlap with computation.

-\textbf{Impact on Optimized Kernels:} It is very important to note that PERKS is orthogonal to the optimization level applied to the compute part of the kernel.
-As a matter of fact, the more optimized the baseline kernel, the more performance improvement we expect from PERKS.
-That is since optimizations reduce the time per iteration, i.e., a single kernel invocation, while the time to store/load to global memory in-between iterations remains the same. \emph{To summarize, PERKS reduces what amounts to be Amdahl's law serial portion of the solver, and hence the more optimized a code, i.e., a faster parallel portion, the higher the speedup that would be attributed to PERKS.}
+\textbf{PERKS in Distributed Computing:} PERKS in this paper is demonstrated on a single GPU.
+In distributed applications that require halo regions (e.g., stencils), PERKS can potentially be used on top of communication/computation overlapping schemes~\cite{7384347,9150372}.
+In overlapping schemes, the boundary points that are computed in a separate kernel would not be cached, while the kernel of the interior points would run as PERKS to cache the data of the interior points.
+PERKS could also be used with communication-avoiding algorithms (e.g., communication-avoiding Krylov methods~\cite{DBLP:conf/sc/IdomuraIAI20})

-\textbf{PERKS in Distributed Computing:} \revision{PERKS in this paper is demonstrated on a single GPU.} In distributed applications that require halo regions (e.g., stencils), PERKS can be used on top of communication/computation overlapping schemes~\cite{7384347,9150372}.
-In overlapping schemes, the boundary points that are computed in a separate kernel would not be cached, while the kernel of the interior points would run as a PERKS and cache the data of the interior points.
-PERKS could also be used with communication avoiding algorithms (e.g., communication-avoiding Krylov methods~\cite{DBLP:conf/sc/IdomuraIAI20})
+\textbf{Practicality of PERKS:} A wide range of iterative solvers (particularly iterative stencils) can be written as PERKS.
+However, it should be mentioned that there are applications at which the time stepping loop (on the host) is comprised of different GPU kernel.
+For instance, in production libraries, conjugate gradient (and Krylov solvers in general) are typically implemented as different kernels corresponding to different steps in the algorithm.
+In such case the kernels have to be fused~\cite{DBLP:conf/sc/WahibM14,DBLP:conf/ics/GysiGH15} first before transforming them to PERKS.